Meagherq/apim-lab-terraform/apim-lab/4-policyExpressions/apimanagement-4-3-Transformation.md

   ![Terraform APIM Calc API delete response headers policy](../../assets/images/tf-module-4-add-delete-headers-calc-api.png)

-- Execute a Terraform Plan and Terraform Apply with these changes, this will create the Delete response headers policy for the Calc API operation.
+- Execute a Terraform Init and Terraform Apply with these changes, this will create the Delete response headers policy for the Calc API operation.

 - Invoke the API and examine the response, which now no longer contains the two headers.
 See above screenshot for how it looked prior.